China's Huawei Unveils 'Milestone' Smartphone With Homegrown OS

 Huawei was once China's largest domestic smartphone maker before it became embroiled in a tech war between Washington and Beijing.

-The company shipped more than 10.8 million smartphone units in the third quarter -- capturing just 16 percent of the Chinese market, according to a recent Canalys report.
+The company shipped more than 10.8 million smartphones in the third quarter -- capturing just 16 percent of the Chinese market, according to a recent report by technology research firm Canalys.

-In September the firm unveiled the world's first triple-folding phone at more than three times the price of the newest iPhone, the Mate XT, priced at an eye-watering $2,800.
+In September the firm unveiled the world's first triple-folding phone, the Mate XT, priced at an eye-watering $2,800 which made it three times the cost of the newest iPhone.

+People queue outside a Huawei store at the Wangfujing shopping area in Beijing on November 26, 2024, to preorder Huawei's new Mate 70 mobile phone (Photo by ADEK BERRY / AFP)

 The Mate 70 has a much lower starting price of $758, the firm announced Tuesday.